NextronSystems/thor-manual/signatures/stix.rst

 =========

 THOR can read and apply IOCs provided in STIXv2 JSON files.
-They must have the ``.json`` extension for unencrypted STIXv2 files and the ``.jsos`` extension for encrypted STIXv2 files.
+Unencrypted STIXv2 files must use the ``.json`` extension; encrypted STIXv2 files must use the ``.jsos`` extension.

 .. hint::
-  STIXv1 is not supported
+  STIXv1 is not supported.

 .. figure:: ../images/stix-init.png
    :alt: STIXv2 Initialization during startup

    STIXv2 Initialization during startup

-The following observables are supported.
+The following observables and operators are supported.

 * ``file:name`` with